 You Hurt Someone Else by Accident

-Accidents represent an unfortunate fact of life, and assault remains a crime of intention in California.
-If you touch someone without intending to harm or upset them, a lawyer can build a defense based on your actual intentions.
+Accidents are an unfortunate part of life, and assault remains a crime of intention in California.
+If you touch someone without intending to inflict bodily harm or upset them, a lawyer can build a defense based on your actual intentions.

 You Were Engaged in a Contact Sport